subpathdev/kubeedge-on-aks/README.md

     ./charts/kubeedge \
     --namespace kubeedge
 ```

-**:warning: Warning :warning:**

-You may want to look after a service called `cloudcore` using `kubectl get service`.
-If the service is not deployed properly, please modify `spec.loadBalancerIP` in `manifeet/service.example.yaml` and deploy it using `kubectl apply -f manifest/service.example.yaml`.

 If everything went fine ou can view the logs of the cloudcore pod and the service should be reachable from external.